Top 10 Best Manhattan Kosher Restaurants

 Times Square/Theater District

 Right off of Times Square (on West 46th Street off of 7th Avenue) and a block from the Theater District, Le Marais is the quintessential New York Steakhouse.
-A mainstay of the NYC kosher diner, the menu here offers classics at a price point that is more modest when compared to its peers.
+A mainstay of the NYC kosher diner, the menu offers classics at a more modest price point than its peers.
 Whether it is a business lunch or a family dinner after a Broadway show, Le Marais is comforting in terms of both the classic fare and the price.

 Mocha Burger